Gela894/cloud-security-engineer-journey/README.md

-# 🌩️ Cloud Security Engineer Journey
+# 🌩️ All things Cloud Security

-Welcome to my journey toward becoming a **Cloud Security Engineer**.
+Welcome to my journey towards learning about cloud security.
 I'm transitioning from an ISSO role and learning to secure cloud environments using AWS, Terraform, CI/CD, and Python.
 This repository documents my progress, projects, and weekly learning goals.

 ---